 What we’re looking for

 All lip balms hydrate, but not all lip balms use the same ingredients to do this.
-We’ve noted the standout ingredients in each formula whether it’s powered by an old-fashioned emollient like petroleum or packed with extra skin benefits like shea butter or vitamin E.
+We’ve noted the standout ingredients in each formula, whether it’s powered by an old-fashioned emollient like petroleum or packed with extra skin benefits like shea butter or vitamin E.

-As mentioned above, most of our lip balms skew on the affordable side, but in case price is a consideration, we’ve noted how much you’re getting in a tube and the cost per ounce.
+As mentioned above, most of our lip balms skew to the affordable side, but in case price is a consideration, we’ve noted how much you’re getting in a tube and the cost per ounce.